henryeverett/SpriteBar/README.md

-SpriteBar - Draw your own progress bar.
+SpriteBar - Draw your own progress bar in Sprite Kit.
 =========

 This library is a convenient way to create your own SKSpriteNode progress bars in Apple's Sprite Kit.
 Simply pass in a Texture Atlas containing your sprites and SpriteBar will do the rest.